A few weeks ago my friend Kristin asked if I wanted to make a DIY face moisturizer using washed ghee.

 The end result will be an almost white (or completely white) whipped, light, airy product, much like whipped cream.

 So how does this process work?
 Why the copper bowl?
 Must I do it the 25 times?

 First, I’m no chemist, but every time you “wash” the ghee, it infuses the product with water by fat-splitting (please real chemists, forgive me if I am explaining it wrong) creating that light and airy moisturizing and non-greasy texture.

-Second, the copper bowl acts like a catalyst to speed up the fat-splitting process, as well as adds copper content to the product, which is known to help with inflammation.
+Second, the copper bowl acts as a catalyst to speed up the fat-splitting process, as well as adds copper content to the product, which is known to help with inflammation.

 And thirdly, my friends and I did it 16 times for 5 minutes each.
-Do it longer than that if you can (it makes it more pure and gets rid of the butter smell!)
-However, the amount of times we did it still was sufficient in creating a great product.
+Do it longer than that if you can (it makes it purer and gets rid of the butter smell!)
+However, the number of times we did it still was sufficient in creating a great product.

 PRO TIP: START EARLY – it does take a loooooong time.
 Also, enlist the help of many friends unless you want the best arm work out of your life!

 SHELF LIFE: 4-6 months in a clean and tight container.
-No refrigeration necessary.
+No refrigeration is necessary.

 Now onto the fun stuff – how to use it!

 Disclaimer: DO NOT stick your fingers straight into the pot because it will contaminate the product.
 Use a wooden flat spatula or even just a Q-tip, instead.